Florida grandma arrested after baby allegedly dies from cough syrup overdose

-A Broward County grandmother is facing an aggravated manslaughter charge in the death of her own 10-month old grandson.
+A Broward County grandmother is facing an aggravated manslaughter charge in the death of her own 10-month-old grandson last year.

-The child, named Josiah Tobias Fenelu, died last year but it wasn’t until this past week that his grandmother was arrested for his death.
+The child, named Josiah Tobias Fenelus, died last year but it wasn’t until this past week that his grandmother was arrested for his death.

 On Saturday, 53-year-old Tibina Louissant faced a Broward County judge for the alleged aggravated manslaughter of Tobias.